akshzt123/lambda-deploy/README.md

 ## ✅ Project Overview
 This project demonstrates how to build, deploy, and automate a **Python-based AWS Lambda function** using **GitHub Actions** for CI/CD and **API Gateway** for public access.
 Deployment time is reduced by 40% using automated zip packaging and deployment pipelines.

+## 🧠 Simple Explanation

+Imagine you built a tiny robot in Python that says "Hello!".
+You want it to live online, be smart, and always ready to help.

+So here’s what you did:

+- 🧸 You stored the robot safely on **GitHub**.
+- 🎯 Every time you teach it something new (change the code), **GitHub Actions** sends it to the cloud for you — like magic.
+- ☁️ The robot lives in **AWS Lambda** — a playground in the sky.
+- 🚪 You gave people a **URL (doorbell)** using **API Gateway** so they can talk to your robot from anywhere!

+Now, whenever someone visits the link, the robot replies:
+> "Hello, Akshat!" 😊

+And if you ever change the code, GitHub automatically updates the robot for you.
+You don’t have to lift a finger.

+This project shows how modern apps can live on the cloud and update themselves!

 ## 🧰 Tech Stack
 - **Language**: Python 3.13
 - **CI/CD**: GitHub Actions